eclipse-ibeji/ibeji/README.md

 ### <a name="dtdl-parser">DTDL Parser</a>

-There is no existing DTDL Parser for Rust, so we have provided a minimalistic one that is based on the [JavaScript DTDL Parser](https://github.com/Azure/azure-sdk-for-js/tree/%40azure/dtdl-parser_1.0.0-beta.2/sdk/digitaltwins/dtdl-parser).
+There is no existing DTDL Parser for Rust, so we have provided a minimalistic one for DTDL v2 that is based on the [JavaScript DTDL Parser](https://github.com/Azure/azure-sdk-for-js/tree/%40azure/dtdl-parser_1.0.0-beta.2/sdk/digitaltwins/dtdl-parser).

 ## <a name="building">Building</a>